 💡 Baker's Tip: Room temperature ingredients make for smooth batter and better rise.
 And natural coloring gives you that beautiful red without the dye overload.

-What This Dye-Free Red Velvet Cake Tastes Like
+What This Cake Tastes Like Dye-Free

 This cake is a full-on sensory moment: